CloudCannon/brand/_style/fonts.md

 ---

 ### Merriweather
-Merriweather should be used in large bodies of text.
+Use Merriweather in large bodies of text.
 This will allow for better readability over Open Sans.
-This should not be used for headings or interface elements.
+Avoid using this for headings or interface elements.
 This font will sit in the middle ground between large fonts and small fonts.

 * [Merriweather Google fonts](https://www.google.com/fonts/specimen/Merriweather)

 ---------------------------------------

 ### Open Sans
-Open Sans is to be used for just about everything except for bodies of text.
-This font will be used entirely for our app as there should be no large bodies of text within the interface.
+Use Open Sans for just about everything except for bodies of text.
+Use this font for everything in the app as there should be no large bodies of text within the interface.
 Any buttons or inputs will use Open Sans.

 * [Open Sans Google fonts](https://www.google.com/fonts/specimen/Open+Sans)